subsquid/docs/docs/glossary.md

 ### Call

 On [Substrate](#substrate), a call is a sub-routine changing the runtime state.
 An extrinsic consists of a root call which in turn may have sub-calls, thus calls executed by an extrinsic have parent-child relationship.
 For example, `util.batch` extrinsic has a single root call and multiple child calls.
-Subsquid processor is call-based rather than extrinsic based, as normally one is interested in specific calls changing the substrate state, no matter if it was part of a batch extrinsic, or it was wrapped in a sudo or proxy call.
+SQD processor is call-based rather than extrinsic based, as normally one is interested in specific calls changing the substrate state, no matter if it was part of a batch extrinsic, or it was wrapped in a sudo or proxy call.

 ### Cloud (former Aquarium)